joshcol9232/tiling/README.md

 - `networkx`
 - `pygmsh`

+## Collaboration, making changes:

+Please raise an issue if a bug is found, or if a potential new feature should be discussed.
+For making changes to the code, please open a separate branch, following the git flow pattern:

+i.e Make a new branch for a new feature: `feature/new_feature`, a bug: `bugfix/name_of_bug`, etc.

+Then please open a pull request for review.

 ## Notes:

 - Filtering the generated nodes into a smaller region is important so that outliers are not included in the graph.
 E.g tiles that are not connected to the rest of the tiling - generate a 2D Penrose tiling without applying a filter and zoom out if you want to see for yourself.
 This is one minor caveat of the de Bruijn dualgrid method, but it is easily remedied by filtering.